Volker Türk: 2024–present

-Born in Linz, Austria, he attended the Linz Khevenhuller Gymnasium.
-Türk received a Master of Laws from the University of Linz.
-He received a doctorate in international law from the University of Vienna, where his doctoral dissertation was on the office of the United Nations High Commissioner for Refugees (UNHCR) and its mandate.
+Türk issued repeated and urgent warnings in late 2025 about the imminent risk of large-scale atrocities in El Fasher, Sudan, as the city was besieged and eventually seized by the Rapid Support Forces (RSF) militia.
+In January 2026, Türk condemned the human rights violations and the violent suppression of anti-government protests in Iran.

+In July 2026, Türk was reappointed to a second term by the UNGA with 144 votes in favor and 10 against.

 Awards

 In May 2016, Türk was awarded the University of Graz Human Rights Award for protecting refugees worldwide and to highlight the role of the UNDCR in supporting refugees.

 Publications

-He is published on international refugee law, statelessness and human rights issues including in the International Journal of Refugee Law.
+Türk is published on international refugee law, statelessness and human rights issues including in the International Journal of Refugee Law.